techcto/charts/README.md

 For AWS users needing to create a new cluster, please follow the <a href="https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html">Getting Started instructions</a> to deploy a new EKS cluster with your unique cluster-spec.yaml and <a href="https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl">eksctl</a>.

-You can also run the following command to create a cluster using <a href="https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl">eksctl</a> directly:
+You can also run the following command to create a cluster using <a href="https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl">eksctl</a> directly.
+Change the "name" and "nodegroup-name" attributes to be unique cluster names.

 <pre>
 eksctl create cluster \
---name prod \
+--name clustername \
 --version 1.14 \
 --nodegroup-name standard-workers \
 --node-type t3.medium \